KingJA/ActivityBus/README.md

 ActivityBus
 ---
-A smart library for transfering data between Activities.
+ActivityBus provides a simple annotation-based API,generates a helper class to transfer various types of data between Activities and from Activity to Fragment,in order to keep your code clean and your job efficient.
 CLICK THE ***STAR***  if it's useful for you.

 Diagrammatize
 ---

-ActivityBus provides a simple annotation-based API,generates a helper class to transfer various types of data,in order to keep your code clean and your job efficient.

 ## Supported Types
 * Base type : `boolean`,`byte`,`char`,`short`,`int`,`long`,`float`,`double`,`String`